AbbVie presses case for Shire deal and urges talks

-LONDON U.S. drugmaker AbbVie (ABBV.N) said on Wednesday it wanted to move rapidly to clinch a takeover of Shire (SHP.L) as it set out the strategic rationale for buying the London-listed company, which has spurned its $46 billion (27.09 billion pounds) offer.
+LONDON U.S. drugmaker AbbVie (ABBV.N) said on Wednesday it wanted to move rapidly to clinch a takeover of Shire (SHP.L) as it set out the strategic rationale for buying the London-listed company, which has spurned its $46 billion offer.

 AbbVie called for talks and said it was willing to move "quickly and cooperatively" to get a deal, arguing it would create more value from Shire’s assets than the hyperactivity and rare diseases specialist could do on its own.